karthiknmenon/ColdBlocks/README.md

 * __coldAR__
     __Status Check__ for customers by just scanning a qr-code.
 * __Route Optimization__
-    Route Optimization based on __VRP__ is implemented using Python and op-2 algorithm.
-Google or-tools is used for the same using Gooogle Maps API and Google Directions API.
+    Route Optimization based on __VRP__ is implemented using Python and Google or-tools, Gooogle Maps API and Google Directions API.
 * __Progressive Web App__ using angularJS and reactJS for admin and other actors of the use case.
 * __Android App__ for QR-Code scanning.